 Teacher development in school-based agricultural education is delivered in a three-part model: classroom, experiential learning, and leadership development.
 Teacher development in school-based agriculture education is education in agriculture.
 In Colorado, agricultural education is delivered through approximately 120 secondary programs located throughout the state.
 Over 6,000 young people are enrolled in agricultural education programs in Colorado.
-Students in the Teacher Development concentration take classes in agriculture and in the Center for Educator Preparation (CEP).
+Students in the Teacher Development concentration take classes in agriculture and in Educator Preparation.
 A Bachelor of Science degree in Agricultural Education with a concentration in Teacher Development leads to teacher licensure by the state of Colorado.
 The curriculum requires students to demonstrate a competent knowledge of educational theory and a broad-based understanding in agricultural content.
 Students combine practical experience and technical course work including animal science, plant science, agricultural mechanics, natural resources, food products and processing, and agriculture business.
-Students must have a 2.75 GPA, pass the Praxis II assessment for Agriculture and Renewable Natural Resources licensure and complete a student teaching semester internship.
+Students must have a 2.75 GPA, pass the Praxis II assessment for Agriculture and Renewable Natural Resources licensure, and complete a student teaching semester internship.

-Potential occupations
+Potential Occupations

 Graduates in the Teacher Development concentration are in demand to fill a shortage in agricultural education teachers.
 Two-thirds of program graduates take teaching and administrative positions in public schools.
 Other graduates fill positions in agribusiness, feed, seed, fertilizer, machinery and finance companies, and human resource positions in agribusiness companies.
 Additionally, graduates often pursue advanced degrees in teaching agriculture and work at community colleges, in extension, or as curriculum specialists in organizations.

-Effective Fall 2017
+Effective Fall 2023

 Freshman | |||